mpmckenna8/flashenode/readme.md

 the tests/singular.js file should even run if you don't have imagemagick installed already.

+But i don't think npm will let you install the package without [imagemagick](https://www.imagemagick.org/script/index.php) so make sure you have that installed.

 Basically it gives you an object and you create a datagram as a Buffer as the data attribute and then send it to the flaschen-taschen.